gmlewis/godot-liverpool-rummy/README.md

 This is my first multi-player card game written using Godot 4.5 using GDScript.

+**NOTE** that I am planning on selling this on the Google Play store and the Apple App Store for $0.99 to offset development costs, so please do not contribute to this repo if you are not comfortable with this.

 # Backgrounds

 Believe it or not, this project started because of the backgrounds.